spectralDNS/shenfun/docs/source/gettingstarted.rst

 	* :func:`.project`
 	* :func:`.FunctionSpace`

 A good place to get started is by creating a :func:`.FunctionSpace`.
-There are six families of function spaces: Fourier, Chebyshev, Legendre, Laguerre, Hermite and Jacobi.
-All spaces are defined on a one-dimensional domain, with their own basis functions and quadrature points.
+There are seven families of function spaces: Fourier, Chebyshev (first and second kind), Legendre, Laguerre, Hermite and Jacobi.
+All spaces are defined on a one-dimensional reference domain, with their own basis functions and quadrature points.
 For example, we have the regular orthogonal Chebyshev space :math:`\text{span}\{T_k\}_{k=0}^{N-1}`, where :math:`T_k` is the :math:`k`'th Chebyshev polynomial of the first kind.
 To create such a function space with